 Kinh Thien Palace was built in 1428 during the reign of King Le Thai To.
 At the beginning of the Nguyen Dynasty, Emperor Gia Long used this place as a palace for the Emperor to use every time he traveled to the North.
 During the French colonial period, the French colonialists demolished Kinh Thien Palace and built an artillery command headquarters.

 Today, only the remains of the ancient Kinh Thien Palace remain: the steps and the foundation.
 In front of the palace, there are 10 stone steps with dragon-shaped railings, divided into three entrances.
-Behind the palace there are 7 smaller steps, on both sides there are two stone dragons with similar shapes.
+Behind the palace, there are 7 smaller steps, and on both sides are two stone dragons of similar shape.

 Rear Palace

-Located behind Kinh Thien palace, Rear Palace (Vietnamese: Hậu Lâu) relic is a unique structure in Thang Long Imperial Citadel.
+Located behind Kinh Thien Palace, the Rear Palace (Vietnamese: Hậu Lâu) relic is a unique structure in the Thang Long Imperial Citadel.

-This building was built in the north of the palace with the purpose of guarding and creating peace (according to feng shui), so it is also called “Tĩnh Bắc Lầu” or “Hậu Lầu”.
-Because it was the resting place of the women in the convoy escorting Emperor to Hanoi, this place is also known as the Princess’s Palace.
+This building was built to the north of the palace to guard and promote peace (according to feng shui), so it is also called “Tĩnh Bắc Lầu” or “Hậu Lầu”.
+Because it was the resting place of the women in the convoy escorting the Emperor to Hanoi, this place is also known as the Princess’s Palace.

-During the French bombardment of Hanoi Citadel, Rear Palace was ruined, then rebuilt by the French as a garrison for the French army.
-Therefore, the current architecture is a blend of Vietnamese royal architecture and 19th century French architecture.
+During the French bombardment of the Hanoi Citadel, the Rear Palace was destroyed and later rebuilt by the French as a garrison for the French army.
+Therefore, the current architecture is a blend of Vietnamese royal architecture and 19th-century French architecture.

 The floor was partially reconstructed with a wooden frame in the style of overlapping eight roofs, tiled roofing, and doors opening in four directions.
-This is the place to worship Nguyen Tri Phuong and Hoang Dieu, two historical figures who sacrificed their lives to protect Hanoi citadel from the invasion of the French colonialists.
+This is the place to worship Nguyen Tri Phuong and Hoang Dieu, two historical figures who sacrificed their lives to protect the Hanoi citadel from the French colonialists’ invasion.

-According to researchers, although North Gate was built by the Nguyen Dynasty, at the foot of this city gate are layers upon layers of citadel relics from previous dynasties, confirming the continuity in the thousand-year history of the Imperial Citadel of Thang Long.
+According to researchers, although North Gate was built by the Nguyen Dynasty, at the foot of this city gate lie layers upon layers of citadel relics from previous dynasties, confirming the continuity of the Imperial Citadel of Thang Long’s thousand-year history.

 Source: collected by An